City Guides

 via Gus' Pretzels

 You might be surprised to learn that a potato chip is a signature St. Louis food.
-It’s also one of the most popular foods in America, with the St. Louis-based The GOAT Brand believing their chips are the very best.
-Developed by a team of professional chefs and using only the highest-quality ingredients, the chips are bagged by hand daily.
+It’s also one of the most popular snacks in America, with the St. Louis-based The GOAT Brand believing its chips are the very best.
+Developed by a team of professional chefs and using only the highest-quality ingredients, these chips are even bagged by hand daily.

 The Vibe